Continuous and Discontinuous Phase Transitions in the evolution of a polygenic trait under stabilizing selective pressure: Comparison with literature and Conclusions

-In summary, in this paper we have analyzed the evolution of a population of $N$ diploid individuals, sexually reproducing with random mating, evolving under the effect of a Gaussian viability depending on an additive polygenic trait.
+In summary, we have analyzed the evolution of a population of $N$ diploid individuals, sexually reproducing with random mating, evolving under the effect of a Gaussian viability depending on an additive polygenic trait.
 Using the standard tools of Statistical Mechanics, we show that the system displays a complex phase diagram with a transition from a disordered to an ordered phase, controlled by the mutation rate.
 We provide the phase diagram in the ($\mu$, $\omega$) plane, showing that the order of the transition changes depending on the strength of selection, being continuous for weak selective pressures and discontinuous for strong ones.
+Similar findings are expected for a population of $2N$ haploid individuals.